Ishan Pandita: Jamshedpur

+Kerala Blasters

+On 10 August 2023, Kerala Blasters announced the signing of Pandita on a two-year deal with an option to extend for one more year.
+He made his debut for the club on 18 August, by coming as a substitute in the 60th minute in a match against Bengaluru FC reserves during the 2023 Durand Cup.
+On 21 October, Pandita made his debut for the club in the Indian Super League against NorthEast United FC at home, by coming as a substitute in the 78th minute which ended in 1–1 draw.

+Despite not scoring a single goal for the Blasters during his debut season, Pandita opened his account in the Blasters' first competitive match of the 2024–25 season against Mumbai City FC on 1 August 2024 in the Durand Cup.
+He came on as a substitute in the second half, replacing hat-trick scorer Kwame Peprah.
+Pandita then completed a brace in quick succession, scoring in the 86th and 87th minutes, as the Blasters secured a record-breaking 8–0 victory in the 2024 Durand Cup.

 International career

 Pandita's performances in his debut season in the ISL were noticed, and subsequently he earned a call-up to the India national team in March 2021, ahead of India's friendlies against Oman and UAE.
 On 25 March, he made his debut in 1–1 draw against Oman.
-Ishan scored for India during practice game I-League All-Stars on 18 May 2022.
+Ishan scored for India during a practice game against I-League All-Stars on 18 May 2022 in Kolkata.
 He scored his first international goal on 14 June against Hong Kong in their 4–0 win at the 2023 AFC Asian Cup qualification.

 In September, he participated at the 2022 VFF Tri-Nations Series in Vietnam, where India finished as runners-up.
+He appeared in India's second match in group stage, against Uzbekistan at the 2023 AFC Asian Cup on 18 January 2024, in their 3–0 defeat.

 Personal life

-Though he was born in New Delhi, Pandita is of Kashmiri descent as his family hails from Kashmir.
+Ishan Pandita was born on 26 May 1998 in Delhi to a family originating in Tral, Kashmir.
 He then moved to Bengaluru, but stayed there not longer and moved to Spain as he desired to play better football there.
 After spending a term of six years in various lower division Spanish clubs, he returned to India and signed for Goa.